Collage of a diverse set of women's faces together to form one woman

 This two-day symposium attends to the development, maintenance, and challenges of feminist solidarities in our globalized world.
 It aims to highlight discourses, collectivities, and the less obvious practices of solidarity often rendered invisible or insignificant within commercial and popular feminist hegemonies of the Global North.
 Decentering profit-driven social media platforms, our focus on transnational feminist networks engages questions of communication, cultural production, and critique creatively reimagining solidarities, mobilizations, and intimacies across borders.
 Its goal is to create a space for horizontal dialogue, encouraging encounters between feminist activists, artists, academics, and the community of Philadelphia at large.

-The Transnational Feminist Networks Symposium is organized by a collective of graduate students from across the University of Pennsylvania with funding from the Annenberg Center for Collaborative Communication, the Center for Advanced Research in Global Communication, and the Sachs Program for Art and Innovation.
+The Transnational Feminist Networks Symposium is organized by a collective of graduate students from across the University of Pennsylvania with funding from the Annenberg Center for Collaborative Communication, the Center for Advanced Research in Global Communication, the Sachs Program for Art and Innovation, and Penn Global.
 The symposium will be hosted at the Annenberg School for Communication and gallery spaces at the University of Pennsylvania.
 The symposium will open with an art exhibition and reception on Thursday evening.
 This exhibition entitled “Living the Future Now: Practices in Borderless Feminist Futurities” will include a keynote, an artist talk, and commissioned original artworks by local and international artists.
 The following day, Friday, 13th September 2024, will include a full day of panels and workshops.

 Full Program